Fayetteville High School (Arkansas)

 Fayetteville High School is a public high school located in Fayetteville, Arkansas.
-The school is administered by the Fayetteville Public Schools headed by Dr. John L Colbert.
+The school is administered by the Fayetteville Public Schools headed by Dr. John Mulford.

 The district, and by extension, Fayetteville High's attendance boundary, includes the majority of Fayetteville as well as the majorities of Goshen and Johnson and sections of Elkins and Farmington.

 History

 The school was first opened in 1908, and the previous building was built in 1950 with further renovations made in the 1990s.
+In 2011, another renovation and massive expansion of the building began, designed by University of Arkansas professor and award-winning architect Marlon Blackwell, in collaboration with the global design firm DLR Group and Rogers-based Hight Jackson Associates.
 Phase 1 of the current building opened in 2012, Phase 2 in 2013, Phase 3 in 2014, and the final phase opening in 2015.
+After completion of the final phase, the school integrated ninth graders to the campus.

+As part of the 2011-2015 renovation and expansion, the school acquired a new 2,800-seat gymnasium with auxiliary facilities, a wrestling area, and a dance studio.
+Existing spaces that were remodeled included the music rooms for orchestra, band, and choir, administrative offices, and the cafeteria kitchen.
+The performing arts center was completely refurbished, and a black box theater was added, along with a TV studio and editing lab from which students live stream the school's athletic events.

 The current building, built adjacent to the University of Arkansas and just off Martin Luther King Jr. Boulevard, is also located on the Trail of Tears National Historic Trail as indicated by two roadside signs—one of them a government sign and the other a sign erected by the University.
-The school also has a TV studio from which they air the Bulldog Show on Channel 14.
-The school expanded to grades 9-12 in 2015.

-The school was also the first school in Arkansas to voluntarily desegregate when, on September 11, 1954, African American students first attended the high school.
+The school was the first school in Arkansas to voluntarily desegregate when, on September 11, 1954, African American students first attended the high school.

 The school's marching band was selected to go to the Tournament of Roses Parade for 2006, which was only the second time an Arkansas band has attended.

-The school recently underwent massive rebuilding and expansion with designs by architect Marlon Blackwell.